 Though these “realists” argue for the necessity of restraint in the conduct of wars (and such arguments have surely had some effect), their stance toward the actual wars of America show that restraint is a secondary concern.
 The main concern is to win these various “necessary wars”—a concern that looks an awful lot like giving the state a blank check.

-Likewise, perhaps also the “critical just war” approach is not that far from being a rhetorically more moderate version of pacifism.
+It may be that the actually dividing line in the morality of war is between these two approaches that draw on the just war tradition.
+If the realistic just war approach is very close to the blank check, it could be that “critical just war” approach is not that far from being a rhetorically more moderate version of pacifism.
 It would be a near-pacifism arrived at on pragmatic grounds more than principled grounds, based on the view that actual war in history can no longer satisfy the just war criteria (examples of such thinkers could be Jonathan Schell and Noam Chomsky).
 Here, the presumption against violence leads to a rejection of just about all actual wars.

 So, this is the divide: traditional just war approaches would provide pretty strong evidence against the justifiability of modern wars (for example, over the course of the 20th century the proportion of civilian casualties to soldier casualties changed from 10% civilians and 90% soldiers to just the opposite, 90% civilians and 10 soldiers).
 This leaves the just war advocate with a choice—do you change the criteria so you can still try to have some impact on restraining war?
 Or do you keep applying the same criteria and assume they do work—in the sense of providing the moral imperative of rejecting the moral legitimacy of war?

 Should just war adherents commit themselves rigorously to applying the criteria and then actually saying no to warfare, some major moves away from militarism in our society might be possible.